1 kg Basmati rice

 1. Take the hot pan cake on a plate.

-2. Put a tbsp of tuna mixture on top.
+2. Put a tbsp of the filling on top.

 4. Repeat the same with the remaining pan cakes.